bolt/docs/docs/configuration/permissions.md

  - The `contenttypes` section specifies permissions for individual ContentTypes.

-To understand how this works, it may be best to follow the permission checker through its decision-making process.
+To understand how this works, it may be best to follow the `ContentVoter` through its decision-making process.

-First, it checks whether the current user is in the `root` role; if so, it short-circuits and always grants anything unconditionally.

-Otherwise, it checks whether any of the current user's roles match any of the roles in `contenttype-all/{permission}`.
+It checks whether any of the current user's roles match any of the roles in `contenttype-base/{permission}`.
 If so, the search is over, and the permission can be granted.

 The next step is to find `contenttypes/{contenttype}/{permission}`.
 If it is